MegaAttitude/megaattitude.github.io/projects/mega-acceptability/mega-acceptability-linking-v1/README.md

 **Version:** 1.0

-**Release date:** Aug 14, 2019
+**Release date:** 14 Aug 2019

 ## Overview

-This MegaAcceptability Linking dataset consists of ordinal acceptability judgments for 50 clause-embedding verbs of English in 35 surface-syntactic frames.
+This dataset consists of ordinal acceptability judgments for 50 clause-embedding verbs of English in 35 surface-syntactic frames.
 The data were collected on Amazon's Mechanical Turk using [Ibex on Mechanical Turk](https://github.com/aaronstevenwhite/ibex).

-For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the following paper:
+For a detailed description of the dataset, the item construction and collection methods, please see the following paper:

-An, H. Y. & White, A. S. 2019.
-[The lexical and grammatical sources of neg-raising inferences].
+> An, H.Y. & A.S.
+White.
+2019.
+[The lexical and grammatical sources of neg-raising inferences](https://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1138&context=scil). _Proceedings of the Society for Computation in Linguistics_ 3:23, 220-233.

 If you make use of this dataset in a presentation or publication, we ask that you please cite this paper.